 This post was originally published in 2021, but I updated in 2022 as I had to get more bath sheets and bought more of the same one I recommend below!

 A good towel is a form of self-care.
 You live that life, it gets you dirty, you wash yourself clean.
 You deserve a good towel to celebrate the accomplishment.
 The thing is, if you're buying a towel for quality as well as a form of self-care, your needs may not be the same as my needs.

 What Kind of Bath Sheet I Like

-I've used a lot of different towels and bath sheets over the years, many that have been recommended to me by people I trust and respect.
+I've used a lot of different towels and bath sheets over the years, many of which have been recommended to me by people I trust and respect.
 But that doesn't mean they want the same thing out of a towel.
 This is what I am looking for:

 - Made from 100% Cotton.
 We've done bamboo and microfiber and whatever and we desire 100% cotton.

 - I Can't See Light Through It.
 If I can put the towel up to the window and see sunlight through it, it won't last and it won't feel cozy on a cold winter morning.

 - Classic Style.
 No fringe, no fabric trim, no ribbing or waffle weave or… I don't want anything.
 I want a solid color, maybe with that smooth band near the bottom but that's it.